 These Healthy waffles are made with a high protein secret ingredient…

-And, if you aren’t a cottage cheese fan – no problem, you can’t even taste it, but you can still get all the amazing health benefits!
+If you aren’t a cottage cheese fan – I promise, you can’t even taste it, but you can still get all the amazing health benefits!

-The ratio is really 1:1:1 for eggs, oats, and cottage cheese.
+The ratio for these healthy waffles is really 1:1:1 for eggs, oats, and cottage cheese.
 Put in a blender.
 Let thicken for a few minutes.
 And done!
 The potential for creativity here comes with the eggs: how many yolks and how many whites?
 I worked with what I could fit into a 1 cup measurement.